 Macleod of Canada was considered the worst performance chess player after he lost 31 games in 1889 in the New York double round-robin.

-On the show, Star Trek, Kirk, and Spock have played chess three times.
+On Star Trek, Kirk, and Spock have played chess three times.
 Kirk won all three games.

 Chess is a truly unique game!
-The number of unique games of chess is 10^120 while the estimated number of electrons in this universe is 10^79.
+The number of unique games of chess is 10^120 while the estimated number of electrons in our universe is 10^79.

-Frank Marshal was the U.S champion for about thirty years.
-However, he only secured his title once after beating Ed Lasker (5-2) in 1923.
+Frank Marshal was the US chess champion for around 30 years.
+However, he only secured his title after beating Ed Lasker (5-2) in 1923.

 The first American to defeat a Soviet player in an international tournament was Frank Marshall in 1924, in New York.